 Back to the scrapbook!
 As shown before, brother John had a wagon..
 And, apparently chickens – obviously free range, at that!
 We also had the finest swimming pool in town.
 As Pop pointed out, John’s main toys were pots and pans.
 Yet he lacks as a musician.
 I do not recall him sharing these concussion, er, percussion instruments.
 Now, as the older brother, John was constantly conspiring, but I never ever tattled.
 I did not.
 I never shared, willingly that is, my menagerie, and definitely never, the murdered Lambsy Divey, or Blue Teddy.

 What we did share in great harmony for hours on end: the Sears, Roebuck & Co Catalogue.
 It was every toy imaginable.
 And, a kid had to imagine.
 Cut it out.
 Make it work!
 Paper dolls with endless wardrobe.
 Farms, towns, houses, and implements.
 One could constuct anything.
 And when all was in shreds, a new edition would arrive.

 By the time of the far left kid picture, the family had moved to Beach Camp, at the mouth of the San Juan River.
-We were out of the woods, yet, still in the woods, so to speak.
+We were out of the wilderness, yet, still in the woods, so to speak.
 We will leave the kids behind, now, to wrap up this page.

 Please scroll, to reply below.

 Notes and Sources: